T Levels are new, two-year, technical study programmes, designed with employers to give young people the skills that industry needs.

 For this course you will need to have achieved the following:

-• A minimum of 5 GCSE’s grade 9-4, to include English Language and maths.
+• A minimum of 5 GCSE’s grade 9-4, to include English Language, Maths and Science.

 The T Level is split into two components: